scooter99boston/bbu-gf/docs/gf_controlled/member_top.md

 4. The Bedrock Board of Directors MAY leverage the Technical Steering Committee (TSC) or another 3rd party service to maintain a version of the Bedrock Open Source Code.
 5. The Bedrock Board of Directors SHOULD require the TSC and/or the Utility Service Provider to automate any prescribed tools that are expected to be used by a node.
 6. The Bedrock Board of Directors MUST require the TSC and/or the Utility Service Provider to clearly articulate the mechanism by which a Steward schedules and communicates downtime.
-7. The Bedrock Board of Directors SHOULD require the TSC and the Utility Service Provider to RECOMMEND that members use the [Hyperledger Blockchain Automation Framework](https://github.com/hyperledger-labs/blockchain-automation-framework) (BAF) when standing up their Steward node if they are not going to procure Node-aaS from a Hosting Provider.
+7. The Bedrock Board of Directors SHOULD require the TSC and the Utility Service Provider to RECOMMEND that Stewards use the [Hyperledger Blockchain Automation Framework](https://github.com/hyperledger-labs/blockchain-automation-framework) (BAF) when standing up their Steward node if they are not going to procure Node-aaS from a Hosting Provider.
 BAF provides a consistent delivery/ deployment architecture to standup up and maintain a single Hyperledger Indy node for a Steward.

 ## 2. General Security Policies

-1. A Member MUST maintain and follow IT security policies and practices that are integral to maintaining protection of all services provided in association with the Participation Agreement (“Member Services”).
-These policies MUST be mandatory for all employees of the Member involved with providing the Member Services.
-The Member shall designate its CIO or another officer to provide executive oversight for such policies, including formal governance and revision management, employee education, and compliance enforcement.
+1. A Steward MUST maintain and follow IT security policies and practices that are integral to maintaining protection of all services provided in association with the Participation Agreement (“Member Services”).
+These policies MUST be mandatory for all employees of the Steward involved with providing the Member Services.
+The Steward shall designate its CIO or another officer to provide executive oversight for such policies, including formal governance and revision management, employee education, and compliance enforcement.
-2. A Member MUST review its IT security policies at least annually and amend such policies as the Member deems reasonable to maintain protection of its Member Services.
+2. A Steward MUST review its IT security policies at least annually and amend such policies as the Steward deems reasonable to maintain protection of its Member Services.
-3. Because Node administrators are a potential threat vector, a Member MUST maintain and follow its standard mandatory employment verification requirements for all new hires involved with providing its Member Services and will extend such requirements to wholly-owned subsidiaries involved with providing its Member Services.
-In accordance with the Member's internal process and procedures, these requirements MUST be periodically reviewed and include, but may not be limited to, criminal background checks, proof of identity validation, and additional checks as deemed necessary by the Member.
-Each Member company is responsible for implementing these requirements in its hiring process as applicable and permitted under local law.
+3. Because Node administrators are a potential threat vector, a Steward MUST maintain and follow its standard mandatory employment verification requirements for all new hires involved with providing its Member Services and will extend such requirements to wholly-owned subsidiaries involved with providing its Member Services.
+In accordance with the Steward's internal process and procedures, these requirements MUST be periodically reviewed and include, but may not be limited to, criminal background checks, proof of identity validation, and additional checks as deemed necessary by the Steward.
+Each Steward company is responsible for implementing these requirements in its hiring process as applicable and permitted under local law.
-4. Employees of a Member involved with providing its Member Services MUST complete security and privacy education annually and certify each year that they will comply with the Member's ethical business conduct, confidentiality, security, privacy, and data protection policies.
-Additional policy and process training MUST be provided to persons granted administrative access to components that are specific to their role within the Member's operation and support of its Member Services.
+4. Employees of a Steward involved with providing its Member Services MUST complete security and privacy education annually and certify each year that they will comply with the Steward's ethical business conduct, confidentiality, security, privacy, and data protection policies.
+Additional policy and process training MUST be provided to persons granted administrative access to components that are specific to their role within the Steward's operation and support of its Member Services.
-5. If a Member hosts its Node in its own data center, the Member's security policies MUST also adequately address physical security and entry control according to industry best practices.
+5. If a Steward hosts its Node in its own data center, the Steward's security policies MUST also adequately address physical security and entry control according to industry best practices.
-6. If the Member hosts its Node using a third-party Hosting Provider, the Member MUST ensure that the security, privacy, and data protection policies of the Hosting Provider meet the requirements in this document.
+6. If the Steward hosts its Node using a third-party Hosting Provider, the Steward MUST ensure that the security, privacy, and data protection policies of the Hosting Provider meet the requirements in this document.
-7. A Member MUST make available to the Bedrock Consortium upon request evidence of stated compliance with these policies and any relevant accreditations held by the Member, including certificates, attestations, or reports resulting from accredited third-party audits, such as ISO 27001, SSAE SOC 2, or other industry standards.
+7. A Steward MUST make available to the Bedrock Consortium upon request evidence of stated compliance with these policies and any relevant accreditations held by the Steward, including certificates, attestations, or reports resulting from accredited third-party audits, such as ISO 27001, SSAE SOC 2, or other industry standards.

 ## 3. General Node Policies
-A Member Node:
+A Steward Node:

 1. MUST be available to run as a Validator Node or Observer Node on any of the formal ledgers associated with the Utility environments (i.e.: prod, stage, dev)
 1. MUST run a release of the Bedrock Open Source Code that has been approved and designated by the Bedrock Board of Directors and Technical Steering Committee (TSC).